 When visualizing clean energy, many people think of solar panels and wind turbines.
 These are excellent for generating the electricity used in homes, however, there are drawbacks.
 For example, some processes, like making steel, call for higher temperatures than traditional electric furnaces can deliver.
 Hydrogen energy is a very good energy carrier with high energy per unit mass properties – thus, it could play an important role in curbing industrial emissions and potentially powering cars, trucks, and ships.

 Though shifting to green and blue hydrogen means that hydrogen will no longer be produced with fossil fuels, fossil fuels will still be necessary for hydrogen storage and transport.
 Hydrogen is a low-density gas at room temperature.
 It may be transported by pipeline, in which case it must be compressed or mixed with natural gas.
 Alternatively, it can be chilled to a liquid state and transported by ship.
 This interdependence between fossil fuels and renewable energy sources is emblematic of a larger phenomenon: any disruption of building out renewable energy infrastructure will delay and shift the weight to the oil & gas industry.
-Thus, we believe the oil & gas industry will continue to benefit from increased production of carbon-free, carbon-low, or carbon-neutral energy sources like green hydrogen.
+Thus, the oil & gas industry will continue to benefit from increased production of carbon-free, carbon-low, or carbon-neutral energy sources like green hydrogen.

 The IRA of 2022 hopes to slow down the early retirement of major nuclear power plants by providing a production tax credit for existing nuclear energy units – similar to the one received by wind and solar farms.